 - 3 Standard (achieved the stage)

-Combining information from the common assessment tasks with other formal and informal assessments and observations gathered over time is likely to indicate that your student is falling within a particular stage of the EAL Companion to AusVELS.
-Once you have enough information about your student, you can begin the process of assigning an EAL Companion stage of development, validate or realign your assessment on the EAL Companion and/or decide where your student is within the EAL Companion stages, for example, S2.2, B3.1
+Combining information from the common assessment tasks with other formal and informal assessments and observations gathered over time is likely to indicate that your student is falling within a particular stage.
+Once you have enough information about your student, you can begin the process of assigning an EAL Companion/Continuum stage of development, validating or realigning your assessment and deciding where your student is within the EAL Developmental Continuum sub stages, for example, S2.2, B3.1

 To do this, follow the steps below: